vjhansen/SHC4300_exam/Discussions/W03/W3-D2__UART_ASCII/README.md

-### W03-D2 Receive ASCII codes via RS232 and display them on the Basys-3 leds
+## W03-D2 Receive ASCII codes via RS232 and display them on the Basys-3 leds

-**Tasks:**
+### Questions

+The objective of this assignment is to display in the Basys-3 leds the ASCII codes received via RS232.
+The same cable that is used to bring power to the board and to program the FPGA, can also be used to receive serial data from the computer (and also to transmit it, if necessary).
+Since the connection is already there, all that you have to do is to implement an FSMD that comprises a UART and the appropriate interface circuits to drive the leds.
+Once that circuit is implemented, a terminal emulator program can be used to send to the board the ASCII codes of any key pressed in the keyboard.

-* Create a Vivado project for the UART and simulate to make sure that everything is correct.
+1. Create a Vivado project comprising the VHDL files indicated above, make the necessary modifications in the original descriptions, and simulate to make sure that everything is correct
+2. Generate the *.bit file and program the FPGA
-* Program the FPGA, and use HyperTerminal or PuTTY to set up the serial communication channel for 19200 bps, 1 stop bit, no parity, and flow control = "None"
+3. Use HyperTerminal or PuTTY to set up the serial communication channel for 19.200 bps, 1 stop bit, no parity, and flow control =  “None” (make sure that you’re using the right virtual COM port)

->You should now see the Basys-3 leds displaying the ASCII codes of any keys pressed on your keyboard.

 ---

+### Answers

 *Universal asynchronous receiver and transmitter* (UART) is a circuit that sends parallel data through a serial line.
 A UART includes a transmitter (tx) and a receiver (rx).
 The transmitter is a special shift register that loads data in parallel and then shifts it out bit by bit at a specific rate.
 The receiver shifts in data bit by bit and then reassembles the data.